 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the M Typ 262) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T2 and the Leica M Typ 262?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.